 And the savings only increases as we grow as we full intend to do!
 If, for example, we ended up with 100k contacts in the next year, the SaaS cost would be more like $4000/month.
 For 100k contacts, our self hosted system's costs might increase to $120/month (due to increased infrastructure resources being used)...
 The resulting savings would then be $46,560 off a total of $48,000 - a non-trivial savings of 97% or almost 10 times our total infrastructure budget!

 More importantly, the absolute cost of our environment is a tiny fraction, perhaps 5-10%, of that represented by a managed, outsourced SaaS offering.
-This is a huge opportunity, particularly for higher education in emerging economies.
+The open source self-hosted approach we've been able to validate represents a huge opportunity, particularly for higher education in emerging economies.

 Progress since last year